 Realizing the limitations of the location at the corner of Wolfcreek and Hay, in 1999 Mr. Fellers purchased 3.4 acres on Albert Rd. at the intersection of Albert & Upper Lewisburg-Salem Rd. for the purpose of building a new funeral home.
 The building project was completed in June of 2004 and the new facility is designed to meet the needs of small & large families alike.
 The Hay Avenue Building was sold to the Brookville Historical Society in December of 2006 and will serve the community through historical displays and other uses that benefit the needs of the Society.

 The new building has the capability of hosting 3 separate visitations at the same time and there are over 3,000 square feet of space dedicated to visitations and services.
 The lobby is entered from a covered portico, and the lobby contains over 1300 square feet.
-The lobby has separate gathering areas focused around a gas fireplace, a tile area beneath the building’s signature cupola, and a 150-gallon salt-water aquarium.
-There is an ample lounge that is equipped with a microwave oven and a refrigerator, making it possible for families to return to the funeral home for a meal if they desire.
+The lobby has separate gathering areas focused around a gas fireplace, a tile area beneath the building’s signature cupola, and a 165-gallon salt-water aquarium.
+There is an ample lounge that is equipped with a microwave oven and a refrigerator, making it possible for families to have a place to "get away" from the receiving line if necessary.
 The lounge is also equipped with a closed circuit TV capable of displaying a funeral service as it is happening within one of the chapels and another closed circuit jack is available in the lobby for overflow.
 The building’s sound system is capable of playing 4 separate music sources at the same time, allowing each family to select music of their choice during their visitation time.
-There is also the capability to record the service either on VHS tape or on DVD if the family wishes to have it recorded.
+There is also the capability to record the service or stream it, if the family wishes to have it recorded.
 The Funeral Planning Center offers a wide variety of funeral merchandise selections.
 There are 23 caskets to choose from along with numerous burial vaults & cremation urns.
-The Gilbert-Fellers Funeral Home was also the first Dayton area company to install the Aurora Family Advisor, a computerized system that allows families the option to choose from nearly 200 caskets that can be delivered the following day.
 The ladies restroom features a lounge area and both the men’s room & ladies room were designed with larger crowds in mind.
 The Embalming facility is also state of the art.
 From the surgical quality flooring to the ventilation system and special plumbing needed, every effort has been made to make this preparation room one of the finest anywhere.
 Near the garage area is a separate entrance for florists delivering bouquets for services.
 132 parking spaces are paved and lined and there is an entrance off of Albert Rd. and another one off of Upper Lewisburg-Salem Rd.
-With everything seemingly thought of already, the building can be expanded on the south end if the need arises.
+With everything seemingly thought of already, the building can be expanded on the south or north ends if the need arises.

 Our firm has historical record and ledger books that are available to be used (on our premises) for genealogy research.
 The books date back to 1942 for SA Dunkel & Sons and all the way back to 1903 for Koch & Hay, then Hay & Powell, then Hay, Powell & Dexter and they contain many helpful pieces of information.
 In most cases, the earliest books are not much more than ledgers that tell how much the funeral cost and when the bill was paid.
 Cemetery locations and names of next of kin are usually available as well.
 From the early 1970’s forward, more detailed information about the survivors is generally available.
 Our website lists some genealogy data which has been copied from some of these records.
 This information can be accessed by visiting us on our Genealogy page.
 If you don't find the records you are looking for, please call the office.
 We are still in the process of adding families.